Vuoi leggerlo in Italiano? Clicca qui!

 4 QUICK IDEAS TO TRANSFORM INTO HABITS AND IMPROVE YOUR ITALIAN LISTENING SKILLS

 - Listen every day to a piece of news using www.euronews.it.
 You can do it in the morning, for instance, when preparing breakfast or getting ready for work.
 Listen to the same piece of news a second time throughout the day.
 Write down on two or three new Italian words or (better) phrases.

-- Listen to a stories in Italian, by using the fabulous page the fable cottage
+- Listen to stories in Italian, by using the fabulous page the fable cottage.

 - Listen to a Podcast in Italian during your lunch break or while commuting.
 Listen to it a second or third time on the following days to prove your memory and fight “the forgetting curve.”

 - Pick-up an Italian influence on IG and follow her stories.

 - Create the habit of listening to a mini-dialogue in Italian on italianpod101.com every second day, for example.

 3 QUICK IDEAS TO TRANSFORM INTO HABITS AND IMPROVE YOUR ITALIAN CONVERSATION SKILLS

 - Find an Italian speaking friend on Italki, Hello Talk, or Tandem (for free) or get an Italian professional online tutor.
 The best is to block out time in your schedule on a weekly basis.
 To be extra efficient you should meet your tutor or coach on the same day and time each week.